reachjainrahul/testrepo/docs/getting-started.md

 labels:

 * `kind.nephe`: Select based on CRD type.
-Currently, only supported CRD types is `virtualmachine` in lower case. `virtualmachine` may be used in `To`, `From`, `AppliedTo` ANP fields.
+Currently, only supported CRD type is `virtualmachine` in lower case. `virtualmachine` may be used in `To`, `From`, `AppliedTo` ANP fields.
 Thus, an ANP may be applied to virtual machines.
-* `vpc.nephe`: Select based on cloud resources VPC.
+* `vpc.nephe`: Select based on cloud resource VPC.
 * `name.nephe`: Select based on K8s resource name.
 The resource name is meaningful only within the K8s cluster.
 For AWS, virtual machine name is the AWS VM instance ID.
 For Azure virtual machine name is the hashed values of the Azure VM resource ID.
-* `KEY.tag.nephe`: Select based on cloud resource tag key/value pair, where KEY is the cloud resource tag key in lower case and label value is cloud resource tag value in lower case.
+* `KEY.tag.nephe`: Select based on cloud resource tag key/value pair, where `KEY` is the cloud resource tag `key` in lower case and `label` value is cloud resource tag value in lower case.